Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 A decimal field has the following properties in addition to the common [derived field](#derived-field) settings:

 * **aggregationField** - A boolean specifying whether this field should act as an aggregate field.
 Default value is `false`.
 If set to `true` the generator creates special methods for aggregation.
+More information can be found in [this article](http://doctrine-orm.readthedocs.io/en/latest/cookbook/aggregate-fields.html).
 * **currency** - A boolean specifying whether this field should be treated as currency.
 Default value is `false`.
 If set to `true` the generator will use the `formatcurrency` modifier instead of `formatnumber` during output.
 * **length** - The length of this field.
 Default value is `10`.
 * **maxValue** - Maximum value.
 If set to a value other than `0` then a validator will enforce this constraint on client and server side.